kyma-project/rafter/README.md

 ### What Rafter can be used for

 * Rafter is based on [CRD's](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and therefore is an extension to Kubernetes API and should be used mainly by Developers building on top of Kubernetes,
-* Rafter is a file store with functionality that allows users to programatically modify/validate/extract those files before they are persisted.
-Content of those files can be fetched using the API.
-This is a basic functionality known to [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) concept.
-If you want to deploy an application to Kubernetes, and enrich it with additional documentation or specifications, you can do it using Rafter,
+* Rafter is a file store that allows you to programmatically modify, validate the files and/or extract their metadata before they go to storage.
+Content of those files can be fetched using an API.
+This is a basic functionality of the [headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) concept.
+If you want to deploy an application to Kubernetes and enrich it with additional documentation or specifications, you can do it using Rafter,
 * Rafter is an S3-like file store also for files written in HTML, CSS, and JS.
 It means that Rafter can be used as a hosting solution for client-side applications.